tnqsoft/work-remaider/README.md

 # work-remaider
-Work remaider - base on NodeJS and Angular JS 2
+Work Remaider - Supporter for your work